PrinciplesDotDev/principles/principles/iterate-in-thens.md

 +++
-principle = "Iterate in Thens" summary = "You should iterate sequentially on a focused chunk of work at a time." tags = ["process", "individual", "medium", "full-stack"] license = "CC BY-SA 4.0"
+principle = "testIterate in Thens" summary = "You should iterate sequentially on a focused chunk of work at a time." tags = ["process", "individual", "medium", "full-stack"] license = "CC BY-SA 4.0"